Algorithmic-approaches-to-Mathematics/Algorithmic-approaches-to-Mathematics.github.io/content/prerequisites/Asking_questions.md

 - Ask questions on the padlet [here](https://uofsussex.padlet.org/draman2/mcmcs-23-24-nobpvtdw6hzblkkg)
 - And in the lectures!
 Don't be shy.
 There is no stupid question.
 You are doing a favour for all other silent students who are thinking the same thing
 - There will be time after the lectures to ask questions privately / in groups if you so desire
+- Fernando will be available to answer specific questions during his office hours: 1500-1700 on Mondays, in Chichester 1, C1-160 (first floor, up stairs from reception)

 {{< figure title="All questions are encouraged!" src="https://imgs.xkcd.com/comics/conference_question.png" width="200"  attr="Attribution: *xkcd 2191*">}}